nevis11/phserfighter/README.md

 ![spearHead Poster](client/public/poster.png)

 spearHead is an experimental, fast-paced web game built for the Somnia AI Hackathon.
-It’s powered by Phaser 3, React, and Vite, with optional on‑chain building blocks in Solidity.
+It's powered by Phaser 3, React, and Vite, with optional on-chain building blocks in Move (Aptos) and Solidity (EVM).
 The goal is to create a delightful, modern game experience that can grow into social, competitive modes and rich player identity — all while staying simple to run and iterate on.

+This version has been migrated from Somnia (EVM) to Aptos blockchain, with NFT integration for in-game loot.

 ## Why this project
 - **Rapid iteration:** Vite + React + Phaser hot-reload for quick gameplay experiments.